csmclaren/loco/README.md

 Loco works by adding a [minor mode](https://www.gnu.org/software/emacs/manual/html_node/elisp/Minor-Modes.html) to Emacs.
 This mode can be enabled or disabled in some or all buffers.

 To enable or disable Loco _in the current buffer_, use the command `loco-mode`.
-The key sequence <kbd>C&#8209;c ,</kbd> is bound to this command; pressing it will toggle Loco in the current buffer.
+The key sequence <kbd>C-c ,</kbd> is bound to this command; pressing it will toggle Loco in the current buffer.

 You can also call this command using Emacs Lisp with: